Performance Intelligence

 Methodology - How We Benchmark

-Each website in our index is audited using a combination of automated DOM analysis, a custom crawler that inspects HTTP headers, resource loading patterns, and structural markup, and also mixing in Google Lighthouse (Pagespeed Insights).
-From this we derive six scored dimensions - load complexity, security, structure, efficiency, AI readability, and an overall Lighthouse composite - each normalized to a 0–100 scale.
-Scores are aggregated across platforms, industries, and verticals to produce the benchmark averages you see here.
+From this, we derive six benchmark dimensions: load complexity, security, structure, efficiency, AI readability, and an overall Lighthouse composite; Each dimension normalized to a 0–100 scale.
+Scores are then aggregated across platforms, industries, and creative verticals to produce the benchmark averages shown throughout the index.

-Every site is re-audited periodically so the data reflects current performance, not a one-time snapshot.
-We pay particular attention to AI readability - how effectively AI systems can interpret, summarize, and reference a site's content - because these days that's becoming as consequential as any traditional performance metric, and almost nobody is measuring it yet.
+Websites are re-audited periodically so the dataset reflects current performance rather than a one-time snapshot.
+We place particular emphasis on AI readability (how effectively AI systems can interpret, summarize, and reference a website’s content) because this is quickly becoming as important as traditional SEO and performance metrics, yet very few platforms actively measure it today.

 Why We Built This

-This benchmark is the result of that research - an ongoing, data-driven look at how photography websites actually perform across platforms, industries, and verticals, not how their builders claim they do.
+This project is the result: an ongoing, data-driven view into how photography and creative portfolio websites actually perform across platforms, industries, and verticals - not how website builders market themselves.

 How to Use This Data